elnkosc/cryptrade/readme.md

     {
         "api_key" : "your api key",
         "api_secret" : "your api secret"
+    },
+    "bitfinex" :
+    {
+        "api_key" : "your api key",
+        "api_secret" : "your api secret"
     }
 }
 ~~~~

-This project uses the official python interface for [binance.com](http://python-binance.readthedocs.io/en/latest) as well as the 'unofficial' python interface for [Coinbase Pro](https://github.com/danpaquin/coinbasepro-python) by Daniel Paquin and the official python interface for [Kraken.com](https://github.com/veox/python3-krakenex).
+This project uses the official python interface for [binance.com](http://python-binance.readthedocs.io/en/latest) as well as the 'unofficial' python interface for [Coinbase Pro](https://github.com/danpaquin/coinbasepro-python) by Daniel Paquin, the official python interface for [Kraken.com](https://github.com/veox/python3-krakenex), and the official python interface from [bitfinex.com](https://github.com/bitfinexcom/bitfinex-api-py).

 Special requests or questions: send me a message!